AP analysis finds growing number of poor, high-hazard dams

 Addressing the problems posed by old, unsafe dams can be challenging.
 Repairs can be costly and take years to complete.
 Attempts to remove dams — and empty the lakes they hold back — can spawn legal battles and a public outcry from those who rely on them for recreation or to sustain nearby property values.

 A pair of high-hazard dams built in the mid-1800s near Cleveland are among those in need of major repair.
-Upper Shaker Lake, commonly known as Horseshoe Lake, has been drained as a precaution after it developed sinkholes and cracks.
-Local officials last year approved a $28.3 million plan to remove Horseshoe Lake Dam, return the area to a free-flowing stream and rebuild Lower Shaker Lake Dam.
+Upper Shaker Lake, commonly known as Horseshoe Lake, was drained as a precaution after it developed sinkholes and cracks.
+The cities of Cleveland Heights and Shaker Heights, which jointly manage the dams, last year approved a $28.3 million plan to remove Horseshoe Lake Dam, return the area to a free-flowing stream and rebuild Lower Shaker Lake Dam.

-But the plan faces backlash from some community members who hired a law firm and engineering company, launched a fundraising drive, and gathered about 2,000 online petition signatures to try to save Horseshoe Lake.
+But the plan faces backlash from community members who formed a nonprofit to try to save Horseshoe Lake.
+They hired a law firm and engineering company, launched a fundraising drive and gathered about 2,000 online petition signatures.

 “The lake is a beautiful, calming feature that is the central park of the Heights neighborhood,” said musician Bert Stratton, a resident helping to lead the efforts.
 “It’s where people come to congregate, and they have for over 100 years.”